jrdeslippe/perfportsite/docs/index.md

 This website is intended to be a living/growing documentation hub and guide for applications teams targetting systems at multiple DOE office of science facilities.
 In the below pages, we discuss in detail the differences between the systems, the software environment and job-submission process.
 We discuss how to define and measure performacne portability and we provide recommendations and case studies for the most promising performance-portability pogramming approaches.
+A
+[summary](http://performanceportability.org/perfport/summary/) of the high level findings and recommendations will be maintained.

 As an additional valuable resource, the Centers of Excellence from DOE facilities in both the Office of Science and the National Nuclear Security Agency
 (NNSA) have coordinated an annual meeting with a detailed report of findings available [here](https://asc.llnl.gov/DOE-COE-Mtg-2016)).